kitab-project-org/kitab-project-org.github.io/_pages/corpus_data/ocr.md

   nav: "corpus"
 permalink: /corpus/ocr
 ---
 KITAB uses Optical Character Recognition (OCR) tools to further build the OpenITI/KITAB corpus.
-OCR now forms an integral part of OpenITI's corpus expansion, with a large number of texts (nearly 2000) soon to enter the corpus through OCR.
-OpenITI and KITAB are now working intensively on the development of models for Handwritten Text Recognition (HTR), see further on the [OpenITI website](https://openiti.org/).
+OCR now forms an integral part of OpenITI's corpus expansion, with a large number of texts (more than 2000) soon to enter the corpus through OCR.
+OpenITI and KITAB are now working intensively on the development of models for Handwritten Text Recognition (HTR).
+Read further on the [OpenITI website](https://openiti.org/).

 # eScriptorium